Haku Rakuten

 Parody of the Noh play Haku Rakuten; woodblock print by Suzuki Harunobu, c.
 1766.
 In the cultural contest between Japan and the continent, Bai Juyi is substituted with a Korean ambassador, holding an ink wash painting in the traditional style. and Sumiyoshi Myōjin with the winning charms of a modish Japanese bijin, holding a bijin-ga painting in the radical ukiyo-e style.

 Haku Rakuten (白楽天) is a Noh play in the first category by Zeami Motokiyo, about the Japanese god of poetry repelling the Chinese poet Bai Juyi (or Po Chü-i) from Japan 500 years earlier, in defiance of the (perceived) challenge from China to the autonomy of Japanese poetry.

 Historical background

-While Bai did not in fact ever travel to Japan, his influence there was enormous in the 9th century: the work of the leading Japanese poet, Sugawara no Michizane, was so under Bai's spell as to be described by Arthur Waley as "an unparalleled example of literary prostration".
+Although Bai never traveled to Japan, his influence there was significant in the 9th century.
+The leading Japanese poet Sugawara no Michizane was strongly influenced by Bai's work, to the extent that Arthur Waley described it as "an unparalleled example of literary prostration".

-A similar challenge to indigenous arts from the prestige of Chinese culture had emerged in the 14th century, something that fuelled the strong element of cultural resistance to be found in Zeami's play.
+A comparable challenge to indigenous arts arising from the prestige of Chinese culture appeared in the 14th century, contributing to the theme of cultural resistance in Zeami's plays.